 Hefin Jones and Casi win first 'A Way With Dogs'

 In a nail-biting final first shown on Boxing Day on www.csjk9.com Hefin Jones won the coveted A Way With Dogs trophy with his Border Collie Cassie.
-Nine handlers had competed in the first three programmes of these brand new sheepdog trials developed by CSJ Specialist Canine Feeds, then the winning handler and dog from each programme read more
+Nine handlers had competed in the first three programmes of these brand new sheepdog trials developed by CSJ Specialist Canine Feeds, then the winning handler and dog from each programme battled it read more

 Travelling with your pet?
 Taking your pets abroad?